-Managing Editor: Jake Scott
+Managing Editor: Rory Nevins

-Outreach Chairs: Ellie Frank & Brandon Zang
+Outreach Chair: Brandon Zang

-Brandon Zang is a second year anthropology major from Vancouver, Canada.
+Brandon Zang is a fourth year anthropology major from Vancouver, Canada.
 Having lived in the lush province of British Columbia, Brandon spends a lot of time in the outdoors hiking and photographing wildlife.
 When not doing literary wizardry with Euphony, Brandon enjoys acting, playing the clarinet, and (obviously) reading.
 He is an avid science fiction fan, and you can catch Brandon in the quad on sunny days reading some of his favorite authors, including Liu Cixin, Philip K. Dick, Frank Herbert, John Wyndham, and Neil Gaiman.

 Isabella Cisneros is a third year Biology major from Orlando, Florida.
 In addition to serving as Outreach Chair for Euphony, she is an associate editor for the arts section of The Chicago Maroon and occasionally edits for Triple Helix’s publications.
 Her favorite authors include Neil Gaiman, Donna Tartt, and Jane Austen.
 When not reading or writing, she enjoys playing tennis, binging an ungodly amount of Netflix, and daydreaming about the book she plans to write someday.